< Go to Fleece Jackets - Men's

 Hands-on Gear Review

-A burly, thick fleece for colder conditions, The North Face Denali Jacket offers good value and reinforced construction.
-Made of Polartec recycled fleece material, it has a smaller footprint than some others without sacrificing performance.
+A burly, thick fleece for colder conditions, The North Face Denali Jacket has remained a staple for many years.
+Made of Polartec recycled fleece, it has a smaller footprint than some others without sacrificing performance.
 A good fit for stockier bodies, it has plenty of room and won't feel restrictive to most.
+It's on the upper end of the price range, and the lower end of our scoring metrics, but if you need a warm jacket that can work as a stand alone layer or under a looser outer layer, this is a good option.

 With nothing crazy or super-trick about it, you will probably find it does a lot of things well, unobtrusively.
-The Mountain Hardwear Monkey Man has a slimmer fit and better feel for about the same price.
-Patagonia's lighter weight R2 does the trick if you're working harder or want to layer under a shell without roasting, and costs around $15 less.
-The Ortovox is sized slimmer and made of more natural materials, with a significantly higher price tag.
+The Mountain Hardwear Monkey Man 200 has a slimmer fit and better feel for about the same price.
+Patagonia's lighter weight R2 does the trick if you're working harder or want to layer under a shell without roasting, and costs around $10 less.

 OutdoorGearLab Editors' Hands-on Review

 The North Face Denali fleece feels plenty burly and warm it's the kind of thing you can grab heading out the door and be ready for any temps above zero.
 The pit zips help keep you cool when you're working harder or the temps rise.
-This was the warmest of all the fleeces, so much so that I overheated in a bike store just standing around yapping about carbon fiber.
+This was one of the warmest of all the fleeces - you might just overheat if you wear it indoors.
 Recycled material gains a few eco-props and feels better than paying top dollar for polyester from China.
 An extra layer of nylon in high wear areas points to greater durability, and with the economy flat-lined it's good to get stuff that will last.

-This thing is cut like a garden shed: straight and square and blocky (which could actually be a good thing if you're broader across the middle) and not super flattering.
-It's also bulky and hard to move in, restricting some mountain functionality.
-The blocky color scheme is more of the same ol' same ol', as fresh as a KFC franchise.
-It felt oversized too, which is weird given that the supposed target market is outdoors types.
-Maybe this is some of the "size creep" that fashion magazines talk about where size medium today was size large 20 years ago so people who've gotten bigger won't feel bad?
+This thing has a straight and square and blocky cut (which could actually be a good thing if you're broader across the middle); overall, it's not super flattering.
+It's also bulky and hard to move in; as mentioned above, it is not suitable for mountain functionality.
+It also felt oversized too.
 For an otherwise well-constructed jacket, the wrist elastic looked like the kind that blows out after a year or two.
 The chest pocket zips are perpendicular, looking unbalanced and cluttered.

-Ideally this would be a second fleece for when temps are low or you'll be holding still in the cool (wildlife photography, star-gazing, etc.).
-Then you'd come into town and look hardcore with your black on color statement of wilderness readiness while relaxing on the cafe patio that others have vacated for warmer climes.
+Ideally this would be a second fleece for when temps are low or you'll be holding still in the cool (wildlife photography, star gazing, etc.).
+With its classic look, it's also great for cool evenings at your favorite outdoor patio.

 North Face Denali - Women's